DrTimothyAldenDavis/GraphBLAS/alternative/README.txt

-to compile the dynamic library:       make to compile the static library:        make static to compile in parallel with 4 cores:  make -j4 to install in /usr/local/*:           make install to cleanup:                           make distclean to compile and run the demos:         make run
+to compile the dynamic library:       make to compile the static library:        make static to compile in parallel with 4 cores:  make -j4 to install in /usr/local/*:           sudo make install to cleanup:                           make distclean to compile and run the demos:         make run